 1. Project purpose

-The Standard Business Document Header, SBDH, was developed by UN/CEFACT in xxx to facilitate internal routing and management of EDI files […]
+The Standard Business Document Header, SBDH, was developed by UN/CEFACT in 2004 to facilitate internal routing and management of EDI and other business document files, primarily in applications where documents are being exchanged directly between two systems.

-The Business Document Envelope, BDE, was developed by OASIS in yyyy to …
+The Business Document Envelope, BDE, was developed by OASIS in 2015 to facilitate routing of business document files across networks with multiple gateways/routers (also known as 4-cornered architectures).

 The two specifications, although using different technical approaches, addresses to a large extent the same application area.
 This risks increasing the cost in global document exchange by forcing users to apply different software for different business partners.